Running Shoes VS Hiking Boots

 It’s also a good idea to bump up half a shoe size, because feet tend to swell over long days of hiking.
 Running shoe soles will compress over time, but they are usually good for at least 500 trail miles, sometimes much more.

 I wore this pair of New Balance running shoes for over 900 miles on the PCT.
-My most recent trail runners (Saucony Peregrine) have lasted over 1,000 trail miles.
+My last pair of trail runners (Saucony Peregrine) have lasted over 1,000 trail miles.

 Top Running Shoe Recommendations

-- Saucony Peregrine 6 - I'm currently rocking the Peregrine 6 shoes (find them here at Amazon and REI) and I absolutely love them.
+- Saucony Peregrine 7 - I'm currently rocking the Peregrine 7 shoes (find them here at Amazon - REI - Road Runner) and I love them.
 They have comfortable padding, fantastic traction, and a sturdy sole.
 I highly recommend checking them out.

-- Altra Lone Peak 2.5 - Lightweight backpackers rave about these shoes (Amazon - REI).
-Altra trail runners have excellent traction, comfortable padding, and a lot more room in the footbox than normal running shoes.
-These are some of the most popular thru-hiking shoes on the market.
+- Altra Lone Peak 3.5 - Lightweight backpackers are all about Altra shoes and I can see why (Amazon -REI - Road Runner).
+The Lone Peak 3s have excellent traction, comfortable padding, and way more room in the footbox than normal running shoes.
+These are some of the most popular and comfortable thru-hiking shoes on the market.

 - Whatever Fits Your Feet - I've used lots of different brands of trail running shoes in the past with few complaints.
 So I recommend going with whatever feels right to you.
 Remember to look for shoes that 1) feel immediately comfortable 2) have good traction 3) have enough sole padding 4) breathe easily and 5) will dry quickly.
 Also remember to bump up a half size to account for swollen feet on long days of hiking.

 As far as how light your backpack should be before you can safely switch to running shoes, there’s really no magic number.
 It’s totally a personal preference thing.